foundriesio/docs/source/getting-started/signup/index.rst

 Once you have created your Factory, an initial build of the LmP will be generated for you to build your product on top of.
-You can monitor the progress of this initial build in the **Targets** tab of your Factory after a few minutes.
+You can monitor the progress of this initial build in the :guilabel:`Targets` tab of your Factory after a few minutes.
 Additionally, you will recieve an Email once your build is complete.

 This section will become more useful as you begin to build your application and